Kylie Sayce NP

 • Unprotected intercourse

-Semen is naturally alkaline and may temporarily increase vaginal pH, which can alter the vaginal environment in some women.
+Semen is naturally alkaline and may temporarily increase vaginal pH, which can influence the vaginal environment in some women.

-Many women notice their symptoms flare after sex, and this is an important part of the clinical history to discuss with your healthcare provider.
+Many women notice their symptoms flare after sex, making this an important part of the clinical history to discuss with a healthcare professional.

 4. Hormones and Vaginal pH Can Play a Role